maubanel/UE5-Hello-World/setting-map/README.md

 Now you should always include a message in your commits so you know what was done.  **Unreal** forces you to before you can submit the change.
 It is a good idea to descrbie what was done a succinctly as possible.

 You will see in the bottom right corner a pop up that says the changes have been commited to the **main** branch.
+Notice that it also saves our commit message.

 ![commit and submit](images/CommitAndSubmit.jpg)
 ![commited to main branch](images/CommitedToMainBranch.jpg)